 In the Virtual Agora of the future, corporations and special interest groups may pressure their members to vote en bloc.
 Voting should be kept secret and voluntary to counteract this tendency, even though secret ballots often conceal political wrongdoing.
 Public overwatch and private consumer groups will gain equal access to these political Networks.
 In other words, mere wealth won’t buy plurality in Learner politics.

-Thousands of disenfranchised minorities seethe across WeaponWorld.
+Thousands of disenfranchised minorities boil and seethe across WeaponWorld.
 No wonder, since we allow five thousand nations on this planet to compete for less than two hundred sources of certified state power.
 Ruined peasants resist the most ruthless gang in their neighborhood or endure their abuse in imposed silence.
 Terrorized, they flee from ancestral homelands into sewage-soaked, cardboard-walled urban ghettos and across tinsel pseudo-borders into UN-sponsored pestholes.

 On the ground, non-governmental organization (NGO) volunteers and UN employees serve heroically to reduce their misery.
 Quite often, these workers sacrifice everything including their lives.
 May their leaders prove half as good as Fred Cuny was before the psychopaths took him away from us!